Prof Linda Knight

 Dr David Rousell

 David is in Creative Education at RMIT University, Australia.
-David is also a Visiting Research Fellow at Manchester Metropolitan University, and adjunct Research Fellow at Southern Cross University.
+David is also a Visiting Research Fellow at Manchester Metropolitan University and an adjunct Research Fellow at Southern Cross University.
 David’s research combines theoretical work in affect and sensory studies, new materialisms, and post-humanism with his professional background as an environmental artist, designer, and arts educator.
-David’s work contributes to methodological innovations in education and social research, focusing on the development of new methods that combine artistic, digital, and ethnographic approaches to social mapping.
+David’s work contributes to methodological innovations in education and social research, focusing on developing new methods that combine artistic, digital, and ethnographic approaches to social mapping.

 Email me: david.rousell@rmit.edu.au